Security Staff Acquisition & Development, Threat Management

 ‘Pig butchering’ crypto scams spotlight need for an evolution in fraud prevention for finance

 Traders trade VIX contracts at the Cboe Global Markets exchange.
 The exchange was the first in the Unites States to begin trading Bitcoin futures.
+The FBI warned Monday about the rise in a crypto scheme known as “pig butchering” that lures victims with promises of big return from crypto trading.
 (Scott Olson/Getty Images)

 Get daily email updates